Lab-Brat/labbrat.net/content/blog/monitoring_best_practices.md

 Finally, monitoring should be 100% automated.
 That means services and alerts should be self registered, as opposed to someone manually adding them.
-If this process is made as easy as possibly, it will be more enganging and will encourage people to add more checks to their services.
+If this process is made as easy as possibly, it will be more engaging and will encourage people to add more checks to their services.